bbauska/CSS3-Reference/README.md

 standard for the visual presentation of web pages (although it can be used in other settings as well).
-After a short introduction to the key concepts of CSS, this pocket reference provides an alphabetical reference to all CSS3 selectors, followed by an alphabetical reference to CSS3 properties.</p>
+After a short introduction to the key concepts of CSS, this pocket reference provides an alphabetical reference to all CSS selectors, followed by an alphabetical reference to CSS3 properties.</p>

 <!-- page 1 -->